-(Tan, Zhang, Wang, & Cheng, 2005) propose to move from on-demand context reasoning to event-driven context interpretation so that reasoning on context data is processed as soon as it is received by the context management framework.
+(Tan, Zhang, Wang, & Cheng, 2005) propose to move from on-demand context reasoning to eventdriven context interpretation so that reasoning on context data is processed as soon as it is received by the context management framework.
 However, in their distributed system, the performance is reduced because of increased communication overheads.
 Moreover, it does not support uncertainty yet.

-In this section, we have reviewed several approaches addressing modeling, reasoning and distribution of contextual knowledge.
-Although semantic technologies have been shown as powerful tools to empower context-awareness, they also imply scalability problems, as the required processing time grows exponentially with the amount of knowledge, which is a major issue towards the realization of Ambient Intelligence.
-However, hybrid context management approaches leverage the assets of both relational and semantic context management, therefore they should be considered in the aim of building a powerful and scalable context-awareness system.
+Hybrid context management approaches leverage the assets of both relational and semantic context management, therefore they should be considered in the aim of building a powerful and scalable context-awareness system.
 Nevertheless, the selection/filtering of context data to be merged in the semantic database is not trivial and may need further research.
-Another track to consider is closer coupling or integration of rule engines with knowledge bases in order to reduce processing overheads.